FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 # MISRA Compliance

-The FreeRTOS-Plus-TCP library files conform to the [MISRA C:2012](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx) guidelines, with some noted exceptions.
+The FreeRTOS-Plus-TCP library files conform to the [MISRA C:2012](https://www.misra.org.uk/MISRAHome/MISRAC2012/tabid/196/Default.aspx) guidelines, with the deviations listed below.
 Compliance is checked with Coverity static analysis.
-Since the FreeRTOS-Plus-TCP library is a low level library and might need to interact with the network hardware directly, some MISRA violations as listed below are not fixed and are suppressed with code comments.
+Since the FreeRTOS-Plus-TCP library is designed for small-embedded devices, it needs to have a very small memory footprint and has to be efficient.
+To achieve that and to increse the performace of the IP-stack, it deviates from some MISRA rules.
-Deviations from the MISRA standard are listed below:
+The deviations are listed below.

 ### Suppressed with Coverity Comments
 To find the violation references in the source files run grep on the source code